hemanialaparthi/wapbac-sorting/writing/reflection.md

 parsed and then transformed into instances of the `Person` class; this aspect of the experiment may also investigate both the number of rows inside of the data file and the contents of each row inside of the data file.
+- **Sorting algorithms**: the sorting algorithms that the `filesorter` uses to sort the instances of the `Person` class that are stored in memory.
 - **Input time**: the time overhead associated with reading in the specified data file.
 - **Output time**: the time overhead associated with writing to a specified file